Skip to main content

 Email Header Analyzer

 Why are your emails going to spam?
-This free email header analyzer (also called message header analyzer or RFC 822 parser) lets you view email source code and diagnose authentication failures.
-Paste your headers below to check SPF, DKIM, DMARC verdicts instantly.
+This free email header analyzer (also called message header analyzer, email header checker or RFC 822 parser) reads your raw headers and explains the Authentication-Results in plain language.
+Paste your headers below to check SPF, DKIM and DMARC from the email header, trace the Received chain, find the originating IP and spot spoofing or phishing instantly.
+No signup, no limits.

 Paste raw email headers (RFC 5322).
 Body is optional.